 Without a doubt, Wanaka is my favourite place in New Zealand.
 I love the relaxed, calm vibe that welcomes you – as soon as you arrive you can’t help but feel at ease, as though you’ve stepped through the pages of a book into a beautiful, magical place.
-The locals of Wanaka are a big part of what make it so special, most have moved there becuase they too fell in love with the place, which means you’re constantly surrounded by people who truly appreciate how special it is.
+The locals of Wanaka are a big part of what makes it so special, most have moved there because they too fell in love with the place, which means you’re constantly surrounded by people who truly appreciate how special it is.
 If you’re thinking of visiting Wanaka and need some insight on, well, everything, here’s my ultimate guide to everything you need to know about visiting Wanaka…

 Must-know tips for visiting New Zealand

 If this is your first time visiting New Zealand, there are a couple of things you need to know before you set off:

 - Unlike Australia, you won’t find a never-ending roster of deadly predators lurking around the place.
 NZ is free from snakes, sharks, spiders and all those other deadly creatures that call Australia home

 - Kiwis love their burgers!
 You’ll find plenty of great burger shops dotted all over the South Island, including Devil Burger, Red Star, Burger Fuel and the eternally famous Fergburger.
 Be sure to try as many burgers as possible – it’s kind of your duty, right?!

 - You can buy alcohol at supermarkets in New Zealand but will need your passport with you as ID (a driver’s license won’t cut it)